Splizard/imgui/Readme.md

 `go get && go mod download && go build` with Go 1.16+ should build it just fine.

-At the moment, the only thing that is implemented is imgui.Text in the implicit debug window.
+At the moment, the only thing that is implemented is imgui.Text and the implicit debug window.

 ![The Quick Brown Fox Jumps Over The Lazy Dog](media/quickbrownfox.png)